 We may not always think of representatives who sell annuities for insurance companies as small business owners.
-However, at a minimum, being an agent for a company makes you a contractor, and you will only earn enough to live on if you’re aggressively setting and achieving personal sales goals.
-That being said, you must focus heavily on relationships with clients, and that’s why it’s easy to think of yourself as having the needs of other small business owners.
+However, at a minimum, being an agent for a company makes you a contractor.
+You will only earn enough to live on if you’re aggressively setting and achieving personal sales goals.
+That being said, you must focus heavily on relationships with clients.
+For this reason, it is easy to think of yourself as having the needs of other small business owners.
 Your little agency is a mini-organization with the needs of all similar firms.
-Recently, we read on Entrepreneur.com why it’s important to know what your competitors are doing and then to use the same strategies.
+In a past article in Entrepreneur.com, it explains why it is important to know what your competitors are doing.
+Then use the same strategies.
 Chris Simpson explains below:

 “Look around your industry.
 Watch what’s going on.
 Study your competition.
 Follow what works.
 Why wouldn’t you?
 Your competitors are selling their wares to the same target market you are.
 And if what they’re doing is working, you can bet it could work for you too!”

 Take a Step Back

 This advice is immediately applicable to reps like us marketing annuities to consumers who are risk-averse but are unconvinced that they want to buy a product now.
 We must look at how other sales reps for insurance companies are effectively marketing their products and achieving more sales.
 On the one hand, you can call your contacts in the annuity industry and see what they are doing.
 On the other hand, you can read our blog and get ideas.
 Hence, an annuity-selling agent must try new strategies to establish and build those relationships with prospects.
 We are in the sales business, after all, to make money!